zBotta/survAn-batteries/README.md

 # survAn-batteries
 A survival analysis approach on estimating the EOL probability for a group of 8 batchs of Toyota Li-ion batteries.
-In the code we have used the voltage charging curves and the methodology could be extended to the discharging voltage curves.
+In the code we have used the voltage charging curves as covariates and the methodology could be extended to the discharging voltage curves.

 ## Data source
 The cycling data on the 8 batches can be found at [https://data.matr.io/1/](https://data.matr.io/1/).